MetPX/sarracenia/docs/source/Explanation/CommandLineGuide.rst

 PERIODIC PROCESSING
 ===================

-Most processing occurs on receipt of a message, but there is some periodic maintenance work that happens every *housekeeping* interval (default is 5 minutes.)
+Most processing occurs on receipt of a notification message, but there is some periodic maintenance work that happens every *housekeeping* interval (default is 5 minutes.)
 Evey housekeeping, all of the configured *on_housekeeping* plugins are run.
 By default there are three present: